dotnet/AspNetCore.Docs/aspnetcore/blazor/hosting-models.md

 ![Blazor WebAssembly: The Blazor app runs on a UI thread inside the browser.](hosting-models/_static/blazor-webassembly.png)

 When the Blazor WebAssembly app is created for deployment without a backend ASP.NET Core app to serve its files, the app is called a *standalone* Blazor WebAssembly app.
 When the app is created for deployment with a backend app to serve its files, the app is called a *hosted* Blazor WebAssembly app.
-A hosted Blazor WebAssembly app typically interacts with the server over the network using web API calls or [SignalR](xref:signalr/introduction) (<xref:tutorials/signalr-blazor>).
+A hosted Blazor WebAssembly **`Client`** app typically interacts with the backend **`Server`** app over the network using web API calls or [SignalR](xref:signalr/introduction) (<xref:tutorials/signalr-blazor>).

 The `blazor.webassembly.js` script is provided by the framework and handles: